Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem

-We now present the Penrose diagram for the evaporation of a partly regularized Reissner-Nordstr\"{o}m black hole in the self-similar model.
-The left panel of Fig.~\ref{Fig:Penrose-regularized-self-similar} shows the Penrose diagram for the case that no homothetic Killing horizon exists.
+We now present the Penrose diagram for the evaporation of a partly regularized Reissner-Nordstr\"{o}m black hole in the self-similar model, which corresponds to the right panel of Fig.~\ref{geodesic_AH_bb01}.
+The left panel of Fig.~\ref{Fig:Penrose-regularized-self-similar} shows the Penrose diagram for the case that no homothetic Killing horizon exists in the evaporating phase.
 Compared to the corresponding diagram of Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH}(b) of Sect.~\ref{Subsec:Evaporation_model_A}, the timelike singularity at $R=0$ (hence, $r=0$) is regularized.
 However, the pointlike singularity appears at $r=\tilde{v}=0$ due to Eqs.~\eqref{Eq:Ricci-scalar-Req0}--\eqref{Eq:Riemann-tensor-squared-Req0}, and a Cauchy horizon is formed on the future light cone of $r=\tilde{v}=0$.
 Except for this feature, the Penrose diagram possesses good properties for solving the information loss problem since the diagram is similar to that of the Minkowski spacetime.

-Right panel of Fig.~\ref{Fig:Penrose-regularized-self-similar} shows the Penrose diagram for the case that two homothetic Killing horizons exist.
+Right panel of Fig.~\ref{Fig:Penrose-regularized-self-similar} shows the Penrose diagram for the case that two homothetic Killing horizons exist in the evaporating phase, which corresponds to the left panel of Fig.~\ref{geodesic_AH_bb01}.
 Compared to the corresponding diagram of Fig.~\ref{Fig:Penrose-Vaidya-w-HKH}(b) of Sect.~\ref{Subsec:Evaporation_model_A}, the timelike singularity at $R=0$ is regularized in the domain $\tilde{v}>0$.
 However, the null singularity still remains at $\tilde{v}=0$ and $R=R_{\rm C}^-$ because of Eqs.~\eqref{Eq:Ricci-scalar-Req0}--\eqref{Eq:Riemann-tensor-squared-Req0}.
 As a result, the domain $0<R<R_{\rm C}^+$ is invisible to outside observers.
 This property is not good for solving the information loss problem because the information of the invisible domain will be lost in the process of evaporation.

 To summarize, the spacetime structures of the partly regularized evaporating Reissner-Nordstr\"om black holes do not have satisfactory features for solving the information loss problem.
 However, we do not consider that the Hayward-Frolov scenario fails because of this result.
 Rather, the time-dependent regularization introduced in Sect.~\ref{Time-dependent-regularization} would not be appropriate.
 In fact, the motivation for introducing time-dependent regularization was that the self-similarity of the spacetime is maintained and the analytic method of Kaminaga \cite{Kaminaga:1988pg} can be extended straightforwardly.
 The appropriate interpretation of this result is that the constant regularization of Sect.~\ref{Constant-regularization} would be a more preferred one.
 In the next section, we study the global structure of an evaporating charged black hole applying the constant regularization.